bvn-architecture/styleguide/_includes/building-components/wet-areas/02-value.markdown

-- Setting-out describing profiles
-- Waterproofing codes
+- Key - description of bathroom fixtures and fittings; reference to specification section